 Marloth Park

-Address: It depends on where you stay – please check with your accommodation for specific directions
+Address: It depends on where you stay – please check with your accommodation for specific directions.
+The two main entrance gates are located at Crocodile Bridge Gate 14 Kilometers and Malelane Gate 35 Kilometers.

 5. Road trip down the South African Garden Route

+If your trip planners run out of things to do in Cape Town, it’s time to escape the city and go for a breezy romp through the South African shoreline.
 Drive down the south-eastern coast of South Africa on the Garden Route – spanning 300km.
-The route, which starts at Mossel Bay and ends at Storms River, boasts spectacular coastline views and you can also explore national parks, forests, and beaches.
+The route, which starts at Mossel Bay (4 hours 25 minutes outside of Cape Town) and ends at Storms River, boasts spectacular coastline views and you can also explore national parks, forests, and beaches.
 You can also visit Knysna, known as the jewel of the Garden Route and famous for its oysters.
 When visiting Knysna Waterfront, drop by O Pescador for some of the freshest oysters.

 For the thrill seekers, you may also wish to bookmark Bloukrans Bridge bungy, which is among the world's highest commercial bungy jumping sites.
 I tried it myself and it was an amazing, heart-stopping experience.
-It comes complete with a zipline adventure to the middle of the bridge, while you wait for your turn, and a sky walk back to the starting point.
+Get your sports camera ready because it comes complete with a zipline adventure to the middle of the bridge, while you wait for your turn, and a sky walk back to the starting point.
 The bungy workers keep a lively atmosphere up on the bridge, and you would definitely be entertained while waiting for your turn to step off the bridge!

 6. Embrace nature at its best at Tsitsikamma National Park

-Located along the Garden Route, Tsitsikamma National Park has much to offer with its lush forests and dramatic coastal sights.
+Located along the Garden Route, Tsitsikamma National Park is an all-in-one tourist attraction with its lush forests and dramatic coastal sights.
 You can also experience the National Park through a myriad of activities, such as hiking, diving and snorkelling.

 I stayed in a cottage at Storms River Rest Camp – one of my favourite spots on this trip.
 It’s located right next to the ocean and comes with its own kitchen and balcony where you can grill food.